zachepa25/Risk-Factors-for-MonkeyPox-Infection/README.md

 - Lack of personal attributes like age, gender, education, residential area, etc limit data exploration for predictors
 - Only categorical data available meant I could not perform certain analysis or produce certain charts

-AI Tools:
+## Use of AI tools
+I have leveraged AI in three distinct ways:
 - Used AI assistance to generate code explanations, improve markdown documentation, and plan project structure.
-- Used AI to fix bugs
+- Used AI to fix bugs in VS Code or through Copilot app
+- Used machine learning to create a prediction model

 ## Ethical Considerations
 ### 1) Data privacy & governance